Panic Disorder! M’s story…

 At first, I made sure that I had someone around me to support me if I was feeling anxious about a situation, in my case it was my husband.
 For me, the trigger was when I was faced with a situation with crowds of people or a feeling of not being able to escape from somewhere.

-I had to face situations like going to a crowded shopping centre, getting on a crowded platform or train, and going to a crowded theatre or cinema.
+I had to face situations like going to a crowded shopping center, getting on a crowded platform or train, and going to a crowded theatre or cinema.